 Despite the popularity of mobile phones, calling cards are still the cheapest way to call home.
 Virtually every service station, newsagent and corner store sell a huge range of calling cards.

 Rates are generally cheapest if you call a local access number rather than the toll-free number on the back of the card but this means that you may have to pay for a local call on a payphone in addition to the calling card rate.

 However calling cards are becoming a less popular option with the introduction of cheap international calls on mobile phone plans and services like Skype and Viber.

 VoIP (Voice Over Internet Protocol) is one of the cheapest ways to make a phone call but the quality isn’t so great if you have a bad internet connection.
 Generally VoIP lets you call other customers of the same VoIP service for free, which gives the biggest VoIP services the advantage of more people you can talk to for nothing.

-Of course you still have to pay to use the computers at the internet cafe so it's a better deal if you're staying at a hostel with free internet access or if you have your own notebook computer and a free Wi-Fi connection.
+Of course you still have to pay to use computers at hostels (unfortunately not all hostels have free internet access) so it’s a better deal if you’re staying at a hostel with free internet access or if you have your own notebook computer or tablet (or a phone running the Skype app) and a free Wi-Fi connection.